 We have taught daily reading sessions in Year 2 – Year 6 (teacher led), using our 3-phrase approach.
-Our approach is titled: Pre phase 1, Phase 1 and Phase 2.
-Each phase involves discussions/oral activities, deepening knowledge of language and exploring texts.
-These are set to support knowledge understanding, fluency and comprehension as well as provide the links between language, reading and writing.
+Our approach is titled: Pre phase 1, Phase 1, and Phase 2.
+Each phase involves discussions/oral activities, deepening knowledge of the language, and exploring texts.
+These are set to support knowledge understanding, fluency, and comprehension as well as provide the links between language, reading, and writing.

 We have reading groups that support the Little Wandle program that happen in Year 1, this program supports fluency and comprehension and happens in small groups.
 We also ensure ALL children read to an adult once every two weeks, which is used to practice fluency and support progress.